alialib/alia/docs/actions.md

 Custom Actions
 --------------

+Actions can also call C++ functions to produce external side effects.
+This is typically how you would integrate custom side effects into your reactive application logic.
+Just like the functions that you [apply to signals](function-application.md) are *normal C++ functions with no side effects*, the functions that you use to define actions are *normal C++ functions **with side effects***.

 For most purposes, custom actions can be specified using lambdas (or other function objects).
 There are two options for defining lambda actions: